appvia/KubernetesHelloWorld/README.md

 #### Docker

-To get kind working you will need docker installed.
+To get `kind` working you will need docker installed.

-* On linux it is best to use your operating system package manager, `apt` on ubuntu or debian, `yum` or `dnf` on fedora/centos/rhel and `pacman` or `yay` on archlinux.
+* On Linux it is best to use your operating system package manager, `apt` on ubuntu or debian, `yum` or `dnf` on Fedora/Centos/RHEL and `pacman` or `yay` on Archlinux.
-* On Mac or windows use the instructions for your platform [here - docker/get-docker](https://docs.docker.com/get-docker/)
+* On Mac or Windows use the instructions for your platform [here - docker/get-docker](https://docs.docker.com/get-docker/)

 #### Kubectl

 You will also need the `kubectl` command to interact with the cluster once it's up and running.

-* On linux install the [kubectl install instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-linux) are available, including methods to install it with your Linux distributions' packages manager, but it can be installed easily with the following commands:
+* On Linux install the [kubectl install instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-linux) are available, including methods to install it with your Linux distributions' packages manager, but it can be installed easily with the following commands:

   ```bash
   curl -LO https://storage.googleapis.com/kubernetes-release/release/`curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt` /bin/linux/amd64/kubectl